systemd

 .
 And do you know what I found?systemd

 is easier.
-And the fact that Debian of all distros decided to use it says a lot.PalmOS.
-So simplistic yet powerful.
-I miss those old PDAs :(
+And the fact that Debian of all distros decided to use it says a lot.It says that you barely can have Systemd and alternatives in the same repo without shims and patches.

 System service managers like systemd, OpenRC, runit, or SysVinit often come down to user preference.
 While these systems are crucial for initializing and managing services on servers, where uptime, resource allocation, and specific daemon behaviors are important, their impact on a typical desktop or laptop is generally minimal.